 In partnership with the Kathryn M Buder Center for American Indian Studies, we will help prepare and support 3 master’s level students annually to work in the area of child maltreatment prevention or child welfare in Indian Country.

 The CICM has developed a training opportunity matrix in 4 main topics: 1) Child Welfare Worker Safety, 2) Leadership Development in Child Welfare, 3) Human Trafficking, and 4) Forensic Training.

 The training opportunity matrix can be accessed by clicking here: CEC Topical Training Opportunities

-In partnership with other capstone centers, the CEC will develop and disseminate empirical data relevent to prevention and intervention policy.
-In year 3, we will sponsor a policy forum inviting policy stakeholders at all levels to engage in a discussion of next steps to advance the prevention of child maltreatment.
+In partnership with other capstone centers, the CEC will develop and disseminate empirical data relevant to prevention and intervention policy.
+In year 3, we will sponsor a policy forum inviting policy stakeholders at all levels to engage in a discussion of the next steps to advance the prevention of child maltreatment.